In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 The University of Las Palmas in the Canary Islands performed a cohort study of 15,093 people who were “healthy” at the start of the study, and followed them for 10 years.

-During the course of the study, 10% were diagnosed with depression (or was prescribed anti-depressants).
+During the course of the study, 10% were diagnosed with depression (or were prescribed anti-depressants).
 Researchers noted a very strong correlation between diet and depression.
 It seems that those following a Mediterranean type diet or a similar diet rich in fruits and veggies, even with a moderate alcohol intake, reduced their risk of depression.
 And even more noteworthy was that following that kind of diet religiously did not provide any more protection over those who occasionally followed it.
 [Source: BMC Medicine, 2015; 13: doi: 10.1186/s12916-015-0428-y]

 We must also keep in mind that, as published here years ago, that some 80 to 90% of our serotonin is created in our gut.